sherylm77/merlot_reserve/setup.md

 - Clone this repo onto the TPU
 - Set up environment
-  - If using conda, make a conda environment from the siq_env.yml file
+  - If using conda, make a conda environment from the siq_env.yml file and activate the environment
   - Also install:
     - `pip3 install "jax[tpu]>=0.2.18" -f https://storage.googleapis.com/jax-releases/libtpu_releases.html`
-    - `pip3 install python-dotenv`

 # Finetuning on SiQ 1.0
 ## Preprocessing SiQ 1.0